 Judy received her M.D. from the University of Maryland and B.S. from Eastern Kentucky University, and an honorary doctorate from Purdue University in Health and Human Services.

 Dr. Nicole M. Smith (Bainbridge Island, WA USA) was previously the Associate Director for Policy & Communication for the Division of Viral Hepatitis at the U.S. CDC.
 Nicole also has experience working as a policy director, epidemiologist, and program consultant on a variety of domestic and global health issues, such as vaccine-preventable diseases; seasonal, avian, and pandemic influenza preparedness and response; global health security; emergency preparedness and response; and, environmental health hazards.
 During her more than 25-year career, Nicole held a range of positions in the U.S. Public Health Service, including assignments with the World Health Organization in Kenya and Vietnam, and overseeing primary care projects in the U.S.-associated Pacific.

-In addition to serving as a member of the EndHep2030 Oversight Committee and as the interim Chief Operating Officer, Nicole is a member of the Board of the American Liver Foundation.
+In addition to serving as a member of the EndHep2030 Oversight Committee, Nicole is a member of the Board of the American Liver Foundation.

 Nicole received her BA from Brown University and her PhD, MPH, and MPP from the University of California at Berkeley; and is completing an MBA in Sustainable Systems from the Presidio Graduate School.
 Nicole also received applied epidemiology training through CDC’s Epidemic Intelligence Service program.

 Mike van der Ven Pivotal Ventures